-Since graduating from Regent's, Isabelle has already worked as the lead director on Sky One’s The Athena and on BBC One’s hit show Shetland.
+Since graduating from Regent's in 2013, Isabelle has already worked as the lead director on Sky One’s The Athena, BBC One’s hit show Shetland and the high-profile BBC One drama Vigil.

 Testimonial: Isabelle Sieb